daidodo/format-imports-vscode/README.md

   }
 ],

-// Maximum line length before binding names are wrapped.
+// Maximum line length before import declarations are wrapped.
 0 for no limit.
 "tsImportSorter.configuration.maximumLineLength": 100,

 // Maximum words per line before binding names are wrapped.
 0 for no limit.